Khmelnytsky's campaign of 1648: Left-Bank Ukraine (April – May)

-The Polish forces became aware of an unrest that was occurring in the Left-Bank Ukraine and Khmelntsky's insurgent army.
+The Polish forces became aware of the unrest that was occurring in Left-Bank Ukraine and Khmelntsky's insurgent army.
 Mikołaj Potocki was sent out with his army to put down the uprising.
-In April, the army sent out to Ukraine was made up of 30,000 troops.
+In April, the Polish army sent out to Ukraine was made up of 30,000 troops.

 The Battle of Zhovti Vody was the first major confrontation of the uprising.
 Many of the registered Cossacks defected to the rebels during the battle.
 The Polish forces were surrounded and made a desperate attempt to break out at night, but were caught in an ambush and completely defeated on 5–6 May.
-Up to 3,000 Polish troops were captured out of 5,000 with the rest killed and a few manahing to escape.
+Out of 5,000 Polish troops, up to 3,000 were captured, with the rest killed and only a few managing to escape.
 The Cossack-Tatar losses didn't exceed 150 killed and the same amount of wounded.

-In May, another battle took place known as the Battle of Korsuń.
-The Polish army was made up of 20,000 troops while the Cossack-Tatar army had 15,000-20,000 troops.
+On 25–26 May, another battle took place known as the Battle of Korsuń.
+The Polish army was made up of 20,000 troops while the Cossack-Tatar army had 15,000~20,000 troops.
 However, the Polish army feared to meet the fate of defeat at Zhovti Vody and attempted to retreat from their positions.
-They were harassed by Cossack forces and forced parts of the army to trying passing through the muddy forest.
-Their artillery and carts were stuck in the mud, which the Cossack army under Maksym Kryvonis used as an opportunity to strike the clashing blow on the Polish forces, As a result of the battle, 8,500 Polish soldiers were captured with the rest killed.
-Only 1,500 troops managed to flee.
+They were harassed by Cossack troops, which forced parts of the army to trying passing through the muddy forest.
+Their artillery and carts got stuck in the mud, which the Cossack army under Maksym Kryvonis used as an opportunity to strike a crushing blow on the Polish forces.
+As a result of the battle, 8,500 Polish soldiers were captured, only 1,500 troops managed to flee, and the rest was killed.

 The series of defeats suffered by the Polish noble army in Left-Bank Ukraine made many of them reconsider the idea of attempting to suppress the uprising there.
-Jeremi Wiśniowiecki with several thousands troops attempted to mobilise the Polish forces in Left-Bank for the struggle, but he himself was ultimately forced to retreat to the Right-Bank Ukraine with the rest of the nobles.
-Wiśniowiecki intended to employ scorched earth policy here in attempt to slow down the rebel forces.
+Jeremi Wiśniowiecki with several thousands troops attempted to mobilise the Polish forces on the Left Bank for the struggle, but he himself was ultimately forced to retreat to Right-Bank Ukraine with the rest of the nobles.
+Wiśniowiecki intended to employ a scorched-earth policy there, in attempt to slow down the Cossack rebel forces.